Many family historians recognise a need to plan and track their research activities, so that they:

 - Solutions based on Working with External Applications

 Of course, you can adopt more than one solution, depending on what you want to achieve – for example: Notes for “I just realised I need to do this thing at some point but haven’t thought it through” or “I’ve a bunch of stuff I need to scan – how can I remember it?”, and Named Lists for “I have this complex research activity that has been going on for ever”, and Custom Attributes for “I just found new ancestor and need to research the usual stuff – BBMDB”.Research Notes are a new type of record in Version 7.
 They can be used in much the same way as Notes in version 6 and below, but have the advantage of AutoText (re-usable text) and Integrated Word Processing.
+They are designed to keep notes about your research separate from notes about your family tree, and are described in more detail here.

 You can view/create them anywhere you can view/create a Note record, by the same methods.
-They are shown separately from Shared Notes on the Research Notes tab of the Records List (use View > Research Notes, or Tools > Preferences and choose Records Window to make them permanently visible.)
+They are shown separately from Shared Notes on the Research Notes tab of the Records List (use View > Research Notes, or Tools > Preferences and choose Records Window to make them permanently visible).

 Notes are a key feature of ƒh and are a very simple but flexible way to keep track of work-in-progress/to-do.
 They can: